Housing First ProgramsCommitted to ending homelessness in Calgary

 - Have been homeless for at least six months.

-Abbeydale Place provides clients with a stable and safe place to live and then offers 24 hour care and services in place-based housing.
+Abbeydale Place and Prelude provide clients with a stable and safe place to live and then offers 24 hour care and services in place-based housing.
 Operating on the principles of harm reduction, clients are supported with their psychiatric needs, addiction issues, and medical recovery, empowering them to reclaim their lives.

 of clients came into HomeBase with physical health issues